-The median annual wage for tax examiners and collectors, and revenue agents was $50,440 in May 2012.
+The median annual wage for tax examiners and collectors, and revenue agents was $54,890 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $30,350, and the top 10 percent earned more than $92,740.
+The lowest 10 percent earned less than $33,090, and the highest 10 percent earned more than $101,780.

-In May 2012, the median annual wages for tax examiners and collectors, and revenue agents in federal, state, and local governments in May 2012 were as follows:
+In May 2019, the median annual wages for tax examiners and collectors, and revenue agents in the top industries in which they worked were as follows:

 Most tax examiners and collectors, and revenue agents work full time.

-Employment of tax examiners and collectors, and revenue agents is projected to decline 4 percent from 2012 to 2022.
-Employment change will depend primarily on future changes to federal, state, and local government budgets.
+Employment of tax examiners and collectors, and revenue agents is projected to decline 2 percent from 2018 to 2028.
+Employment of these workers will depend primarily on future changes to federal, state, and local government budgets.
 Budget reductions in recent years have resulted in decreased hiring for the agencies that employ these workers.
-Overall employment in federal government, excluding postal service is projected to decline 11 percent.

-For information about tax examiner and collector, and revenue agent careers at the Internal Revenue Service (IRS), visit
+For more information about careers as tax examiners and collectors, and revenue agents at the Internal Revenue Service (IRS), visit